-Graph showing bimodal distribution of nasopharyngeal carcinoma
+Graph showing bimodal distribution

 1. Epstein - Barr virus: E.B. virus infections have been postulated to be the etiological agent responsible for nasopharyngeal carcinoma.
 The presence of raised antibody titers, and demonstration of viral genome in tumor cells are ample proof.